New musick: Etymology

 He described the style as exhibiting "more overt reggae/dub influence", sounding "the same/manufactured in a factory," and characterized Subway Sect, the Prefects, Siouxsie and the Banshees, the Slits, and Wire as exploring "harsh urban scrapings/controlled white noise/massively accented drumming".
-He mentioned acts such as Pere Ubu,Throbbing Gristle and Devo, and stated new musick to be thought of as "texture".
+He mentioned acts such as Pere Ubu, Throbbing Gristle and Devo, and stated new musick to be thought of as "texture".
 He clarified "[new] musick isn't muzak", while citing Robert Fripp and Brian Eno's "Swastika Girls" (1973).
-Lou Reed, John Cale and Nico were noted as precursors accompanied by a verse from "Gideon's Bible" (1970).
+The Velvet Underground along with Lou Reed, John Cale and Nico were noted as precursors and influences accompanied by a verse from "Gideon's Bible" (1970).
 He described the movement as "Clean teen beat groups cleaning up and minting millions from where the Groovies' left off and starting where the Jam got boring.
 Synthemesc nouveau pop".

-Music journalists Simon Reynolds, David Buckley, David Wilkinson, and Theo Cateforis have cited Savage's editorial as the starting point for post-punk as a musical genre.
+Music journalists Simon Reynolds, David Buckley, David Wilkinson, and Theo Cateforis retrospectively cited Savage's editorial as the starting point for post-punk as a musical genre.
 During the late 1970s, the terms "new musick", "new wave" and "post-punk" would all be used interchangeably by British music publications.
 Additionally, the subgenre "cold wave" would also be coined in the November 1977 Sounds "New Musick" article, with members of Kraftwerk, Ralf Hütter and Florian Schneider, being displayed on the front cover.

+Writer Mimi Haddon suggested the term "New Musick" may have referred to the division of Germany into East and West and that the emphasis on "all things German in opposition to “American and rock ‘n’ roll,” that Reynolds identifies may also have inspired the quasi-Germanic spelling of “Musick,” which resembles the German word Musik, as well as the quasi-Germanic capitalization of the words."